dtap001/techie-tales/_posts/2024-11-01-certs-in-and-outs.md

 ## How to use certificate to secure communication?
 >
-> The smart people invented a system which relies on certificates to secyre the data using **public-key cryptography** or in another name -> **Asymmetric cryptography**
+> The smart people invented a system which relies on certificates to secure the data using **public-key cryptography** or in another name -> **Asymmetric cryptography**
 {: .prompt-info }

 ### Generate the public private keypair

-#### Algorithms for generation
+#### Algorithms for generation and key sizes

-The certificates usually generated with one of the following algorythms and usually one of the previously used hashing algorythms is also used
+The certificates usually generated with one of the following algorythms in combination with one of the previously mentioned hashing algorythms.

+Key is basically a random string of bits that serves as input for cryptographic algorithms.
+The stronger is the key and the encryption algorithm your data is in bigger safety.

+- RSA
-- RSA -> using big prime numbers and based on factoring trap door function, using big keys to provide security
+  - using big prime numbers and based on factoring trap door function, using big keys to provide security
+  - common keysize are 2048 and 4096.
+2028 bit according to NIST is secure until 2030
-- ECDSA (Elliptic curve) -> based on mathematical properties of elliptic curves from which next point can be calculated easily (public key), but reversing it almost impossible -> using shorter keys due to it
+- ECDSA (Elliptic curve)
+  - based on mathematical properties of elliptic curves from which next point can be calculated easily (public key), but reversing it almost impossible -> using shorter keys due to it
+  - 256 bit keysize is equivalent of 3072 bit RSA keysize
 - DSA -> using discrete logaritmic properties and private key generated from the content that we want to sign -> used for ensuring file integrity and verification

 #### How to generate